Biochemistry

 Career Prospects

-In addition to technical positions in industrial or governmental research labs, many chemistry graduates pursue advanced study in chemistry, medicine, law, journalism, and business.
-While some biochemistry graduates take top-entry level jobs, most grads enter medical or dental school.
-TCU’s best biochemistry students often enter prestigious M.D./Ph.D. programs like Duke or Stanford, with the long-term goal of doing biomedical research in a medical school setting.
+In addition to technical positions in industrial or governmental research labs, many chemistry graduates pursue advanced study in chemistry, medicine, law, journalism and business.
+While some biochemistry graduates take top entry-level jobs, most grads enter medical or dental school.
+TCU’s best biochemistry students often enter prestigious M.D. or Ph.D. programs, like Duke or Stanford, with the long-term goal of conducting biomedical research in a medical school setting.